 Sales Cycle Length

 This is the length of time it takes the lead to move from the point of the first contact to a sale.

-Deal Size is the average value of each sales deal.
+Deal size is the average value of each sales deal.
 Naturally, smaller deals move quickly and more significant transactions take more time to progress through the sales pipeline.

 The data helps you target opportunities more likely to increase your average win rate and close more deals.

-Close Ratio is the number of total sales presentations compared to the number of closed sales.
+The close ratio is the number of total sales presentations compared to the number of closed sales.
 It helps you evaluate industry trends, sales performance, value proposition, and pricing.

 For instance, if you notice that leads drop off at the tail end, there may be a problem with your product or pricing.

 Monitor the win rate at each stage of the sales pipeline to give your sales team a better chance to close more deals.